Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **Q.2.e.** In your opinion, what are the paper’s strengths and significance?
 What are the paper's shortcomings and deficiencies?
 How can the paper improve?

+### (Q3) Rousseau and Hobbes (30 Points)

+**Q.3.a.** How do Rousseau’s assumptions about human nature differ from Hobbes’?
+(3 bullet points)

+**Q.3.b.** Do you think those practicing bioengineering should be licensed?
+If yes or no, who gets to decide?

+(As you think about the above question, also consider:  What are the advantages or disadvantages of a license?
+Who gets to be licensed?
+Who decides the rules for the license?
+Is there an exam?
+Where do practitioners go to receive a permit?
+How the assumptions from Hobbes and Rousseau could lead to differences regarding how people are organized, or organize themselves.)

+Craft an answer in response to some or all of the above questions.
+Do your best to summarize your thoughts in one paragraph.

+Note: In Q.3.b., we are looking for a clearly stated and logical argument that uses the stated assumptions from Q.3.a.
+Use these assumptions, combine them with examples, and describe your position.